 Solar heat gain from windows is a big issue this time of year, so it’s important to know how to minimize it.
-One option is to install energy-efficient, low-E windows.
+One option is to install energy efficient, low-E windows.
 Low-E refers to a coating on the glass that reflects heat back to its source, so the summer sun’s heat stays outside instead of heating up your home.

 Adding interior wood binds or two-inch-wide wooden Venetian blinds will also block some heat if you keep them closed when the sun’s on them.
-That, of course, obscures the view, so one option which doesn’t is thermal window film, which can be easily applied to the interior surface of the windows.
+That, of course, obscures the view, so one option that doesn’t is thermal window film, which can be easily applied to the interior surface of the windows.

 Window film not only blocks heat, but also the damaging UV rays.
 Depending on the level of tinting, you might not even know it’s there, except for the cooling effect on your home.